Memoh (2026)

 Memoh Tool Call Approval Page Interface

-The redesigned Approval tab: High density action cards replace raw textareas, providing strict control over agent tool triggers.
+The redesigned Approval tab: Action cards replace raw textareas, providing tighter control over agent tool triggers.

 The Binary Paradox vs. Tri-State Controls